Week 7 Takeaways for the 2023 NFL Season

 Pass Protection Continues to Sink Commanders

 Most of this season was devoted to examining QB Sam Howell if you’re a Commanders fan.
-I even had him as my #1 QB in his (very week) draft class.
+I even had him as my #1 QB in his (very weak) draft class.
 You might not get the chance to seem him though if he keeps getting abused at this rate.
 While it’s true that Howell needs to get rid of the football a bit faster, this week against the Giants, he was hit before he could do so.
 The league leader in sacks taken, Howell absorbed 6 more versus NYG, several of them within 2 seconds of the snap.
 The pressure also forced him into 20 incompletions, some of which were thrown away to avoid taking even more sacks.

 This line was a known weakness going into the season, but Washington has done nothing to address it.
 Howell also isn’t getting help from receivers not named Terry McLaurin.
 Jahan Dotson dropped a 4th-down pass that would have set up a first and goal with 1:01 to go.
 Instead, the Commanders turned the ball over on downs and fell 14-7.
 Still with an outside chance to try again, DT Daron Payne got hurt, which reset the play clock and allowed NYG to end the game.
 That odd and stupid rule aside, the season-long flaw here is the offensive line.
 Howell is tough, but everyone has a limit.
 Protect this man if you want him to succeed.